-Prince EA or rather Prince Earth has caught humanity red handed, and a brilliant look at how technology may continue to get better connection in terms of speed, yet it is increasing the speed at which human interaction is worsening in connection.
+Prince EA, or rather Prince Earth, has caught humanity red handed with a brilliant look at how technology may continue to get better connections in terms of speed.
+Yet, it is increasing the speed at which human interaction is worsening in connection.

 A must watch video showing how this connection has worsened.